oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

     ![Select Unified Task List](./images/navigate-to-task-details.png " ")

-8. Under Page Rendering tab, Select **Details** region and update the following:
+8. Under the Page Rendering tab, Select **Details** region and update the following:

     - Source > SQL Query: Copy and replace the below code into the code editor: